A-singh07/Paryatak2.0/README.md

 # Paryatak2.0

-New & better version of Paryatak (pure CSS),
+New & better version of Paryatak,

 -> Added functionality to book a tour to the sites.
 -> Added a contact form, for customer support and feedback.